Kurento/kurento/source/Installation_Guide.rst

    tv ad of Google Chrome.

--  JackVader Filter video: After clicking over the "Play" button you can see a video showing the use of filters, in this video a overlayed "pirate hat" is used when a face is detected in the right side of the screen and "Dark Vader mask" is used when a face is detected in the left side of the screen.
+-  JackVader Filter video: After clicking over the "Play" button you can see a video showing the use of filters, in this video an overlayed "pirate hat" is used when a face is detected in the right side of the screen and "Dark Vader mask" is used when a face is detected in the left side of the screen.